 Acquisition of preformed neurotoxin causes the following forms:

 In food-borne botulism, neurotoxin produced in contaminated food is eaten.

-In iatrogenic botulism, type A toxin is injected therapeutically to relieve excess muscle activity; rarely, botulism has occurred after cosmetic injections.
+In iatrogenic botulism, type A or B toxin is injected therapeutically to relieve excess muscle activity; rarely, botulism has occurred after cosmetic injections (with botulinum toxin).

 In inhalation botulism, toxins becomes aerosolized either accidentally or when intentionally used as a bioweapon; aerosolized toxins do not occur in nature.

-C. botulinum spores are highly heat-resistant and may survive boiling for several hours at 100° C. However, exposure to moist heat at 120° C for 30 min kills the spores.
-Toxins, on the other hand, are readily destroyed by heat, and cooking food at 80° C for 30 min safeguards against botulism.
-Toxin production (especially type E) can occur at temperatures as low as 3° C (ie, inside a refrigerator) and does not require strict anaerobic conditions.
+C. botulinum spores are highly heat-resistant and may survive boiling for several hours at 100° C. However, exposure to moist heat at 120° C for 30 minutes kills the spores.
+Toxins, on the other hand, are readily destroyed by heat, and cooking food at 80° C for 30 minutes safeguards against botulism.
+C. botulinum can produce type E toxin at temperatures as low as 3° C (ie, inside a refrigerator—for example, in vacuum-packed smoked fish).

 Home-canned foods, particularly low-acid foods (ie, pH > 4.5), are the most common sources of ingested toxin, but commercially prepared foods have been implicated in about 10% of outbreaks.
 Vegetables (but usually not tomatoes), fish, fruits, and condiments are the most common vehicles, but beef, milk products, pork, poultry, and other foods have been involved.
 Of outbreaks caused by seafood, type E causes about 50%; types A and B cause the rest.
 In recent years, foods that are not canned (eg, foil-wrapped baked potatoes, chopped garlic in oil, patty melt sandwiches) have caused restaurant-associated outbreaks.